21 French-Inspired Halloween Costumes

 This one requires a bit of sewing.
 You’ll need two round pillows, some ribbon or ruffles, and two straps of some sort.
 Sew (or pin) the ribbon around the pillows to create the filling coming out the sides, then attach the straps to one side of each macaron so you can hang the straps over your shoulders and become the extra layer of filling in your macaron.
 Miam!

-This woman should win an award for her DIY effort, as should anyone else who attempts to make this masterpiece.
+You could buy an Eiffel Tower dress, but this costume is also pretty easy to DIY.
 You’ll need thin, lightweight metal pipes, wire, duct tape (to make the crossbars and hold the thing together), and some really narrow PVC pipe to use for the levels.
 And lots of time and patience.

 A staple of every Bastille Day event.
 Black pants, black and white striped shirt, a black beret, white gloves, and face makeup to your heart’s content.